hoanganh1999/CourseWork2021-SecondTerm/LearningJournal.md

 # Learning Journal-SecondTerm

 ## 3/3/2021
-Today I have made an attempt to create low poly water by code in unity, I started this by making a script(WaterPlaneGen) to create a plane that we can use to control the vertices and I also created a script called MakeSomeNoise, this script is the script that actually control the water and malipulate the vertices.
-When I was working on the first script which is the WaterPlaneGen I had encouter a problem that stopped my script from working.
+Today I have made an attempt to create low poly water by code in unity, I started this by making a script(WaterPlaneGen) to create a plane that we can use to control the vertices and I also created a script called MakeSomeNoise, this script is the script that controls the water and manipulates the vertices.
+When I was working on the first script which is the WaterPlaneGen I had encountered a problem that stopped my script from working.
 The problem was that in the GenerateMesh function, instead of writing "Vector3", I wrote "vector3" for all of them.
 Solve this problem I just went back and change the "vector3" to Vector3.
 I also change the line "var uvs = List<Vector3>();" to "var uvs = List<Vector2>();" this because uvs is a flat plane and it only has 2 values(x, z).

     private Mesh GenerateMesh()
     {